 As a native Montanan and an alumnus of UM's graduate program in interdisciplinary studies, Michael (Sean) Molloy is a lifelong admirer of Mike Mansfield's devotion to the importance of Asian foreign policy on the one hand, and the necessity of ethical leadership on the other.
 Molloy is currently a Senior Consultant for Black Lion Global in Beijing, following a stint as Asia Pacific Regional Director for LoJack Corporation, Sean has pursued a career dedicated to promoting stronger and more productive relations with China and Asia in the belief that businesses have a stake in responsibility for promoting more peaceful and productive integration among the diverse people, markets, and governments of the Pacific region.

-A former psychotherapist and preschool teacher of the handicapped, Linda -- since retiring – has taught ESL in remote areas of Thailand and in the cities of Kathmandu and Kolkata.
-While working in Asia, she has developed a passion for educating others on the issue of human trafficking both, on an international and domestic scale.
-To that end, she has co-founded FAM (the Flathead Abolitionist Movement), with the mission of promoting awareness in our state of the domestic minor sex trafficking occurring throughout the US.
+A former psychotherapist and preschool teacher of the handicapped, Linda has taught ESL in remote areas of Thailand and in the cities of Kathmandu and Kolkata since her retirement.
+While working in Asia, she has developed a passion for educating others on the issue of human trafficking on international and domestic scales.
+To that end, she has co-founded FAM (the Flathead Abolitionist Movement) with the mission of promoting awareness of the domestic minor sex trafficking occurring throughout the US.

 David R. Rehbein

-David is the President and Chief Investment Officer of Peak Investment Management Ltd, an investment advisory firm based in Missoula serving institutional and private clients throughout the country.
-Although a Minnesota native, David attended The University of Montana where he received both his MBA and undergraduate degree in business administration.
-His three-decade long career in finance began with a stint at an international accounting firm followed by time as a financial consultant.
+David is the President and Chief Investment Officer of Peak Investment Management Ltd, an investment advisory firm based in Missoula that serves institutional and private clients throughout the country.
+Although a Minnesota native, David attended the University of Montana, where he received both his MBA and undergraduate degree in business administration.
+His three-decade-long career in finance began with a stint at an international accounting firm followed by time as a financial consultant.
 He then had an opportunity to return to Montana in 1990 as the chief financial officer of a national insurance company based in Missoula.

 The Mansfield Center